Skip to content

 Grounded in training science

 Plan structure follows periodization principles from Daniels’ Running Formula and Pfitzinger’s Advanced Marathoning — base building, threshold development, race-specific sharpening, and taper.
-Taper protocols reflect findings from Valenzuela et al. (2023), a meta-analysis of 56 studies on optimal taper duration and training load reduction for endurance events.
+Intensity distribution follows the polarized model (Seiler 2010; Stöggl & Sperlich 2014) — roughly 80% of training at low intensity with targeted hard sessions, rather than moderate effort every day.
+Volume progression stays within evidence-based limits to manage injury risk (Nielsen et al. 2012).
+Taper protocols reflect findings from Wang et al. (2023), a meta-analysis of 14 studies on optimal taper duration and training load reduction for endurance events.

 Frequently asked questions